 Blockchain technology is relatively new and enough to be scary.
 And powerful enough to be interesting.
 Blockchain developers who intend to develop for cutting-edge markets, before anything else must consider who can get the most benefits of Blockchain's features.
 If we take these three advantages we have mentioned in our previous blog (speed, resiliency, and security), here is a list of markets that come to mind.

 Like many other necessary things, data security is also essential in the healthcare industry.
-Further, couple it with the requirement for multiple parties to gain rapid access to huge data-sets, and you may start to outline a prescription for blockchain.
-In fact, there are already around eight startups that vision to bring blockchain solutions to healthcare facilities, medical research labs, and disease management programs.
-While the field is now open for new opportunities, a fierce competition is foreseen.
+Further, couple it with the requirement for multiple parties to gain rapid access to huge data sets, and you may start to outline a prescription for blockchain.
+In fact, there are already around eight startups that vision bringing blockchain solutions to healthcare facilities, medical research labs, and disease management programs.
+While the field is now open for new opportunities, fierce competition is foreseen.

-Another industry that nobody thought can be disrupted by blockchain’ fin-tech solutions is the insurance industry.
+Another industry that nobody thought can be disrupted by blockchain's fin-tech solutions is the insurance industry.
 However, prejudicing that the fin-tech tidal wave could pass them by unscathed is neither practical nor self-preserving.

-By embracing the seemingly endless capability of the blockchain technology, fin-tech can help form new insurance models.
+By embracing the seemingly endless capability of blockchain technology, fin-tech can help form new insurance models.